• Privacy

 Yes, freezing leftover pancakes is actually a great way to prep some healthy breakfast options for busy mornings.
 Place the pancakes in a freezer-safe container or freezer bag, and separate with sheets of waxed or parchment paper to prevent sticking together.

 Like the idea of meal prepping healthy breakfast options?
-Check out my healthy breakfast sandwiches and my baked egg cups.
+Check out my healthy breakfast sandwiches, my Egg and Sausage Scramble and baked egg cups.
 I’ve also set up a post all about Breakfast Meal Prep to get you started with meal prepping the most important meal of the day.

 What should I use for collagen protein in this protein pancake recipe?